Cyril Guedjé

-Cyril Guedjé (born 19 June 1992) is a Togolese footballer forward who currently plays for Achill Rovers in the Mayo Association Football League, a lower league in the Republic of Ireland.
+Cyril Guedjé (born 19 June 1992) is a Togolese football forward who currently plays for Achill Rovers in the Mayo Association Football League, a lower league in the Republic of Ireland.
 He has played professionally for Boluspor, Anges de Notsè, AS Togo-Port, League of Ireland with St Patrick's Athletic and Limerick.
 He is a former Togo international.

 Club career

 Early career

 Guedjé was born in Tsévié, Togo but he moved to Belgium to play with the youth team of RSC Anderlecht before moving to K.V.C.
 Westerlo's youth team.
 His first club in senior football came when he moved to Turkey, playing for Boluspor.
 He returned to Togo after just one season, signing for Anges de Notsè before moving on to AS Togo-Port, another top division club, in the capital city of Lomé, where he would remain for 2 more seasons.